What Will Happen If I Fail to Register as a Sex Offender as Required under California Penal Code 290?

 The ramifications are very grave.
 The prosecutors have a lot of power because think about it — do you think the judges are going to show any mercy on somebody who's a registered sex offender who is not doing what they're supposed to and arguably trying to hide from authorities by not registering like they're supposed to?

-You know what the judges and the prosecutors are going to assume?
+Do you know what the judges and the prosecutors are going to assume?
 They're going to assume that you're up to no good and you're committing more sex offenses.

 So, that's where the defense, in my opinion, has the best chance to attack is to say, wait a minute.
 This non-registration has nothing to do with the person trying to commit more sex offenses, and then you have to describe and explain what happened — why the person didn't register.

-Now, that's an opportunity obviously to show the judge and the prosecutor, look, obviously this was a mistake.
+Now, that's an opportunity obviously to show the judge and the prosecutor, look.
+Obviously, this was a mistake.
 It's one thing if somebody makes a mistake; it's another thing if somebody's doing something intentionally, especially in this area of sex crime registration.

 The people who are doing things intentionally to avoid being tracked by law enforcement related to potential future sex crimes are the ones that the police and prosecutors are going to target and try to put in prison as long as they possibly can and put more restrictions on them because they're the ones they feel they need to protect the public from.

-Protecting Public by Tracking Sex Offenders
+Protecting the Public by Tracking Sex Offenders

-So, when a sex crime occurs in a specific area and the police don't know who's involved in it, one of the first things they're obviously going to do is look to see who the registered sex offenders are in that area .
+So, when a sex crime occurs in a specific area, and the police don't know who's involved in it, one of the first things they're obviously going to do is look to see who the registered sex offenders are in that area.

-To see what types of crimes those registered sex offenders have committed and then they're going to investigate those people to see whether or not they might be involved in a new crime that the police are investigating.
+To see what types of crimes those registered sex offenders have committed, and then they're going to investigate those people to see whether or not they might be involved in a new crime that the police are investigating.

-So, when it comes to what's going to happen to you if you don't register as a sex offender, a lot of you are going to be charged with second strike cases.
+So, when it comes to what's going to happen to you if you don't register as a sex offender, a lot of you are going to be charged with second-strike cases.
 A lot of you are going to be going to prison for 85% of the time.

 Different Ways to Commit a Failure to Register Offense

 The police go to check up on that person.
 Maybe they're on probation and now they're not at their location.
-Somebody else is there, and now the police don't know where you are, so now you have failed to register as a sex offender.
+Somebody else is there, and now the police don't know where you are, so you have failed to register as a sex offender.

 Read the Registration Documents Carefully

-They are prime targets for the police because they are trying to protect the community and they figure that particular person is a threat to the community and if they can get you with a new crime, they're just simply doing their job.
+They are prime targets for the police because they are trying to protect the community, and they figure that particular person is a threat to the community, and if they can get you with a new crime, they're just simply doing their job.

-Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
-We are also located at 633 West Fifth Street Los Angeles, CA 90071.
-Contact us for a free case evaluation at (213) 542-0979.
+Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County, at 16000 Ventura Blvd #1208 Encino, CA 91436.
+We are also located at 633 West Fifth Street, Los Angeles, CA 90071.
+Call (213) 542-0979 for a free case evaluation.